5 ways to get paid caring for a loved one in

 Who are you caring for?

-Medicaid programs and waivers can change over time, so it's important to consult the official North Carolina Medicaid website or contact the North Carolina Department of Human Services for the most up-to-date information on available waivers and eligibility requirements.
+Medicaid waiver programs can change over time, so it's important to consult the official North Carolina Medicaid website or contact the North Carolina Department of Health and Human Services for the most up-to-date info on available waivers, eligibility requirements, and the application process.

-How much do family members get paid by Medicaid for caregiving in North Carolina?
+How much do family members get paid by Medicaid for caregiving?

 Annual unpaid care value: